PowerShell/PowerShell/README.md

 These build steps are not part of the `./build.sh` script.

 > PSRP has been observed working on OS X, but the changes made to OMI to
 > accomplish this are not even beta-ready and need to be done correctly.
+They
+> exist on the `andschwa-osx` branch of the OMI repository.

 #### OMI